scrow/rpi-timeset/README.md

     </IfModule>

 From the client end, you would `ssh username@domain.com -L 8000:127.0.0.1:80` and use your web browser to connect to `http://127.0.0.1:8000`.

+## Extending Functionality

+If additional commands should be run after updating the time, place those commands in a script called `postrun.sh` in the same folder and do a `chmod +x postrun.sh` to make it executable.

 ## Feedback